attractivechaos/plb2/README.md

 2. JIT compiled without a separate compilation step (Dart, all JavaScript runtimes, Julia, LuaJIT, PHP, PyPy and Ruby3 with [YJIT][yjit]).
-These language implementations compile the source code on the fly and execute.
-   They have to balance compilation and running time to achieve the best overall performance.
+These language implementations compile hot code on the fly and then execute.
+They have to balance compilation time and running time to achieve the best overall performance.

-   In this group, although PHP and Ruby3 are faster than Perl and CPython, they are still tens of times slower than PyPy and others.
-Notably, LuaJIT was often [considered][luablog] as one of the fastest scripting language implementations 10 years ago but it is no longer competitive due to continuous improvements to Julia and JavaScript engines.
+   In this group, although PHP and Ruby3 are faster than Perl and CPython, they are still an order of magnitude slower than PyPy.
+The two JavaScript engines (Bun and Node), Dart and Julia all perform well.
+They are about twice as fast as PyPy.

 3. JIT compiled with a separate compilation step (Java and C#).
-With separate compilation, these language implementations can afford to generate optimized bytecode at length that run slightly faster at runtime, though only by a little in comparison to group 2.
+With separate compilation, Java and C# can afford to trade compilation time for running time although they are not obviously faster than those in group 2.

 4. [Ahead-of-time compilation][aot] (the rest).
-Applying all kinds of optimizations available on specific hardware, these compilers, except Swift, tend to generate the fastest executables.
+Optimizing binaries for specific hardware, these compilers, except Swift, tend to generate the fastest executables.

 ### <a name="caveat"></a>Caveats